English Comprehensive Major: Secondary Licensure Emphasis

 Program Requirements

-English majors and minors must complete the required course ENG 250 Critical Approaches to Literature with a minimum grade of “C” before registering for upper-division courses in English.
+English majors and minors must complete the required course ENG 250 Critical Approaches to Literature (GT-AH2) with a minimum grade of “C” before registering for upper-division courses in English.

 COM 241Media Writing3